 Q: In order to sustain an ambitious project like this you are going to need lots of money!
 Where will the financial support come from?

 A: Yes, it will take lots of money to sustain the operation of residential, temporary housing for homeless families in Sedona!
-To adequately fund the operation of Hope House, we will need the support and generosity of the entire Sedona community—congregations, organizations, and individuals.
+To adequately fund the operation of Hope House, we need the support and generosity of the entire Sedona community—congregations, organizations, and individuals.
 With our non-profit 501(c)(3) status, we will be able to broaden recruitment of funds throughout the business community in Sedona/Verde Valley.
-Eventually, we hope to meet the criteria for individual Arizona taxpayers to contribute through the Arizona Tax Credit program.
-Fundraising efforts will be on-going.
+Hope House of Sedona has received certification as a Qualifying Charitable Organization in Arizona.
+Donors may use the QCO Code: 22587 to utilize the Arizona Tax Credit.

 C: Potential Residents and Projected Operation